yokochi47/maxit-ccd/README.md

 # maxit-ccd
 A Docker image repository for [MAXIT](https://sw-tools.rcsb.org/apps/MAXIT/), containing regularly updated wwPDB's resources, in particular [PDBx/mmCIF Dictionary](https://mmcif.wwpdb.org/) and [Chemical Component Dictionary (CCD)](https://www.wwpdb.org/data/ccd).
-The Docker container will be published on every Wednesday (03:10~ UTC) and deployed it to the self-hosted servers.
+The Docker container will be published on every Wednesday (03:10~ UTC) and deployed to the self-hosted servers.

 ## Usage